maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

 * what real alerts look like and how to triage them

 I wanted a clear mental model of how SIEM logic connects to the alerts a Tier-1 analyst sees.
-This lab helped me understand that end-to-end.
+This lab is what built that understanding for me.